Professional Learning

 Overview

 Sharpen your instructional leadership skills.
-Through the Washington Instructional Leadership Academy, school teams will develop practices for collecting qualitative data, giving targeted feedback, and planning impactful, strategic teacher learning.
-Offered in partnership with the UW College of Education ConnectEd, this academy is specifically designed for leadership teams in the Seattle metro area and nearby.
+Through the Washington Instructional Leadership Academy, school leaders will develop practices for collecting qualitative data, giving targeted feedback, and planning impactful, strategic teacher learning.
+Offered in partnership with the UW College of Education ConnectEd, this academy is designed for school leaders and leadership teams in the Seattle metro area and nearby.

 What we’ll accomplish together